Make it possible to order ahead with the Google Assistant

-Working with our Google partners, we first defined some ground rules for a good conversation between a barista and a customer.
+Working with a Google voice designer, I created principles for a good conversation between a barista and a customer.

 - Provide just enough information (quick and easy)

-- Be honest and clear (no ulterior motives)
+- Be honest and clear (no unexpected motives)

 - Be relevant to what’s at hand (context)